savvyyy/Aspect-Intent-Sentiment-Analysis/README.md

 g.
 For Aspect Analysis in case of Twitter data, [N-E-R(Named Entity Recognition has been followed.)](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) which is also called ```IOB tagging```.
 Ouput can be seen in UI based on a hashtag search.

+### 3. Intent Analysis

-3. ```Intent Analysis :-```Intent Analysis acknowledges the intentions from the text.
+Intent Analysis acknowledges the intentions from the text.
 It can be any intentions such as the intention to sell, or intention to complain or intention to purchase etc.

-### Process to Follow in Intent Analysis
+#### Process to Follow in Intent Analysis

+This is a [BERT](https://github.com/google-research/bert) based model.

 Training and testing of Intent Analysis can requires GPU based system.